JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Perfectly free,” said the Sergeant.

-“THAT will smooth them down, sir,” I remarked, “from the cook to the scullion.”
+“_That_ will smooth them down, sir,” I remarked, “from the cook to the scullion.”

 “Go, and do it at once, Mr. Betteredge.”